Sergeant Robert Aubrey Campbell

 REJOINED UNIT JANUARY 1917

-After recovering sufficiently to return to duty, Alec rejoined his battalion on 2 January 1917, slipping back into the routines of life on the Western Front.
+After recovering sufficiently to return to duty, Robert rejoined his battalion on 2 January 1917, slipping back into the routines of life on the Western Front.
 Early 1917 was a period of constant strain for units like his—short, bleak winter days spent rotating between cold, waterlogged trenches and equally uncomfortable billets behind the lines.
 Even when not in the forward positions, training, carrying fatigues, and maintaining equipment kept the men continuously occupied.

 PROMOTED TO SERGEANT 16TH MARCH 1917

-On 16 March 1917, a small but telling milestone appeared in his service: Alec was appointed Acting Sergeant, filling the position left vacant when Sergeant Graham was evacuated sick.
+On 16 March 1917, a small but telling milestone appeared in his service: Robert was appointed Acting Sergeant, filling the position left vacant when Sergeant Graham was evacuated sick.
 These temporary promotions were common during the constant churn of manpower on the Western Front, but they were not given lightly.
 A commanding officer needed to be confident that the man stepping up could handle the administrative duties, the discipline of the section, and—most importantly—the leadership expected in the trenches.

 ILLNESS: MYALGIA – 3 MARCH TO 31 MARCH 1917

 Unfortunately, the physical toll of service began catching up with him.
-On 3 March 1917, just weeks before his acting promotion, Alec was admitted to CO 9 AFA (No. 9 Australian Field Ambulance) suffering from myalgia.
+On 3 March 1917, just weeks before his acting promotion, Robert was admitted to CO 9 AFA (No. 9 Australian Field Ambulance) suffering from myalgia.
 In WWI terminology this often referred to severe muscle pain, stiffness, and exhaustion—symptoms commonly associated with trench exposure, overwork, and chronic fatigue.
 Prolonged damp conditions, poor sleep, and the strain of carrying equipment over rough ground made this a frequent complaint.

 Although not life-threatening, myalgia could be debilitating enough to prevent a man from performing duties, particularly in front-line conditions where even basic movements required strength.